CYCOGS® Brand Holonomic Mobility Drive

 This ability allows for precise moves for operating in complex and confined spaces.

 The benefits for a holonomic vehicle or robot include economy in movements.

 Spend a few milliseconds of computer time on some complex trajectory calculations,

-and you could save or conserve energy conducting a tricky maneuver.
+and you could save movement time or conserve energy conducting a tricky maneuver.
 No wasted motion

 Compare this to the non-holonomic

-could take several minutes of crude maneuvering to position the robot correctly.
+could require several minutes of crude maneuvering to position the robot correctly.

-For environments requiring precise movements, use a holonomic drive.
+For environments requiring precise movements, implement a holonomic drive.

-uses modularity at the Wheel Assembly level, each Wheel Assembly is self-contained unit.
+uses modularity at the Wheel Assembly level, each Wheel Assembly represents a self-contained unit.

 This allows any number of Hi2WAM™